1. About Cookies

 any ASCII escaped characters --in the value of a retrieved cookie--

-to the corresponding EBCIDIC characters.
+to the corresponding EBCDIC characters.

 See our example